devexps/go-micro/README.md

 - Automatically support the selection of the content encoding with Accept and Content-Type.
 - Multiple data sources are supported for configurations and dynamic configurations (use atomic operations).
 - In the protocol of HTTP/gRPC, use the uniform metadata transfer method.
-- You can define errors in protos and generate enums with protoc-gen-go.
+- You can define errors in protos and generate enums with protoc-gen-errors.
+- You can define elasticsearch fields, queries and auto generate code with protoc-gen-es
 - You can define verification rules in Protobuf supported by the HTTP/gRPC service.

 GoMicro is accessible, powerful, and provides tools required for large, robust applications.